J-Charles7/HackAdemy/Vuln/CSRF/README.md

 If it's always the same data which are always sent for the same action, this website is probably CSRF vulnerable.
 If the proxy used is Burpsuite, it is possible to create a POC with it : see [here](https://portswigger.net/burp/help/suite_functions_csrfpoc)

+Then you can construct a test as follows:

+* Let **u** the URL being tested; for example, `u = http://www.example.com/action`
+* Build an html page containing the http request referencing URL u (specifying all relevant parameters; in the case of http GET this is straightforward, while to a POST request you need to resort to some Javascript);
+* Make sure that the valid user is logged on the application; induce him into following the link pointing to the URL to be tested;
+* Observe the result, i.e. check if the web server executed the request.

+## Presence detection (post-incident)
+Detection of **CSRF** flaws is made via **penetration testing** or **code analysis**.

 # Countermeasures guidelines
 ## Server-side